 - Stay keen: Sharpening the Saw

 - Document, document, document.
 Write the readme first.
 And then keep docs up to date during development.

-- Amortize debt payments for long term debt into each iteration: Budget capacity to keep a backlog well groomed, and include on average 10-20% of a sprint’s planned capacity on vanquishing the most “profitable” technical debt first.
+- Amortize debt payments for long-term debt into each iteration: Budget capacity to keep a backlog well-refined, and include on average 10-20% of a sprint’s planned capacity on vanquishing the most “profitable” technical debt first.
 (See “Quest” below)